<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Fiberglass

-The gelcoat is inert, meaning it doesn’t affect the water pH.
-You still need to test your water chemistry each week, but you’ll rarely need to add acid to balance the water.
+The gelcoat surface is inert, meaning it doesn’t affect the water's pH.
+You still need to test your water chemistry often.
+But making adjustments as needed to maintain water balance and sanitizer levels should be fairly easy.

 Vinyl Liner

-Wrinkles in your vinyl liner won’t hurt anything, but if you choose to smooth them out, that takes significant time and effort.
+In addition, many vinyl liner owners report the appearance of wrinkles in the vinyl liner that develop over time.
+They won’t hurt anything, but if you choose to smooth them out, that takes significant time and effort.

 Divots and dents are usually cosmetic issues as well, but a bump due to a rock or pebble could lead to a tear in the liner.
 For these issues, you have to drain the pool and remove the liner for repairs.